-It was Ange Postecoglou, the Australian whose reputation was built on his success in his home country and in Japan, Celtic turned to when finally conceding defeat in their attempts to appoint Eddie Howe as Neil Lennon’s permanent successor.
-The success of Steven Gerrard in leading Rangers to the Scottish Premiership title in 2020/21, and therefore in denying Celtic a 10th successive title, made their latest managerial appointment their most important since Martin O’Neill’s in 2000.
+Celtic turned to the relatively unknown Ange Postecoglou when appointing Neil Lennon’s permanent successor.
+Steven Gerrard leading Rangers to the Scottish Premiership title in 2020/21 – and thus denying Celtic a 10th successive title – made this managerial appointment their most important since Martin O’Neill’s in 2000.

-Postecoglou then led Australia to their first ever Asia Cup trophy in 2015, and by organising them into a 4-3-3 (above) that featured a solitary defensive midfielder.
-Their increased grasp of possession contributed to them offering more complex rotations; their full-backs – Jason Davidson was particularly effective towards the left – regularly advanced, and both attacking central midfielders attacked at the same time to offer penetrations alongside their wide forwards.
+Postecoglou then led Australia to their first ever Asia Cup triumph in 2015 with a 4-3-3 (below).
+There was greater emphasis on retaining possession, and that led to more complex rotations.
+Their full-backs – Jason Davidson was particularly effective on the left – regularly advanced, and both number eights attacked at the same time to offer penetration on the inside of the wide forwards.

 Defending and pressing